file-format/Docs/en/project-management/mpx.md

 * Date Format (0 -14)*
 * Bar Text Date Format (0 -194)*

-**Base Calendar Definition:**  These records, having record number 20, define base calendars and their working and nonworking days of the week.
+**Base Calendar Definition:**  These records, having record number 20, define base calendars and their working and non-working days of the week.
 The default settings are used if there is no entry for a day.
-The default settings are Monday through Friday for working days, and Saturday and Sunday for nonworking days.
+The default settings are Monday through Friday for working days and Saturday and Sunday for non-working days.
 In this record, the Name field is required.
-For each of the days, an entry of 0 indicates that the day is a nonworking day, and an entry of 1 indicates that the day is a working day.
+For each of the days, an entry of 0 indicates that the day is a non-working day, and an entry of 1 indicates that the day is a working day.
 The fields included in this record are:

 * Name